bmsheedy/bmsheedy/README.md

-- 👋 Hi, I’m Brandon Sheedy (@bmsheedy)
+- 👋 Hello, I’m Brandon Sheedy (@bmsheedy)
-- Currently a student attending the University at Buffalo.
+- 🎓 Currently a student attending the University at Buffalo.
-- Major: Mechanical Engineering | Minor: Computer Science
+- ⚙️ Major: Mechanical Engineering | 🖥️ Minor: Computer Science
+- 👀 My interests/hobbies are robotics, machine learning, chess, gaming, martial arts, and bodybuilding.
+- 🔥 Currently not actively looking to take on any new projects.
+However, if the right opportunity presents itself, I will be happy to open my schedule.
+- 📬 You can reach me on Discord at brandons#0854